Develop your applied research skills in our thriving, multidisciplinary department.

 The Nuffield Department of Primary Care Health Sciences is the largest, top-ranked centre for academic primary care in the UK and leads world-class research and training to rethink the way healthcare is delivered in general practice and other primary care settings, both across the UK and globally.

 Our graduate community reflects the multidisciplinary nature of our department, with students coming from a range of backgrounds including but not limited to statistics, nursing, midwifery, general practice, obstetrics, medical anthropology, behavioural science, nutrition, epidemiology, social science, psychology and physiotherapy.

-You can study for a DPhil in Primary Care and a DPhil in Translational Health Sciences in our department.
-Our faculty also supervise the part-time DPhil in Evidence-Based Health Care, which is coordinated through the Department of Continuing Education with the Centre for Evidence-Based Medicine.
+Our faculty also supervise the part-time DPhil in Evidence-Based Health Care, which is offered through the Department of Continuing Education with the Centre for Evidence-Based Medicine.

 at the forefront of Primary care research